edgedb/rfcs/text/1006-simplified-cli.rst

                                (run `edgedb list --help` for more info)

-    server                     Manage local installations of EdgeDB server
+    server                     Manage local installations of EdgeDB server (run `edgedb server --help` for more info)

-    cli upgrade                Upgrade the 'edgedb' command to the latest version cli uninstall              Uninstall the 'edgedb' command
+    cli upgrade                Upgrade the `edgedb` command to the latest version cli uninstall              Uninstall the `edgedb` command

 The output of ``edgedb list --help``::